PanDAWMS/panda-client/README.txt

 current
   * added pathena
   * modified pathena to use pandatools modules
-  * removed dependence from pathena on Athena specific runtime-structure
+  * removed dependence from pathena on Athena runtime-structure
+  * removed database stuff from pathena/prun

 0.1.5 (12/17/2008)
   * escape $ in pass phrase